How can the European Neighbourhood Policy be the Daniel 9:27 covenant, if the latter is a "peace treaty"?

 Those who have studied prophetic passages in the Bible, in particular Daniel 9:27, often have speculated that the referenced covenant would be specifically or primarily a "peace treaty," involving Israel—even though the word "peace" appears nowhere in that prophecy.
 I feel that the words "peace treaty" boil down to an oversimplified supposition of Daniel 9:27.
 In eleven renderings of Daniel 9:27, from eleven Bible versions, the word "peace" is not mentioned, nor even indirectly implied.

-In the past, I have surmised that the covenant might be, primarily, a "peace treaty" (for instance, one involving "land for peace").
-However, I also have acknowledged that this is mere conjecture, since there is nothing in Daniel 9:27 (nor anywhere else, unless I am overlooking some verse or passage) explicitly stating that the covenant (which simply is a "formal and binding agreement") will be a treaty of "peace."
-The most I feel that can be conceded is that some portion of the covenant or agreement may contain language promoting or advancing the cause of peace in Israel, thus helping to persuade Israel to sign onto the covenant.
+In the past, I have surmised that the seven-year agreement might be, primarily, some type of "peace treaty" (for instance, one involving "land for peace").
+However, I also have acknowledged that this is mere conjecture, since there is nothing in Daniel 9:27 (nor anywhere else, unless I am overlooking some verse or passage) explicitly stating that the covenant (which simply is a "formal and binding agreement") will be, primarily, a treaty of "peace."
+The most I feel that can be conceded is that some portion of the covenant or agreement may contain language promoting or advancing the cause of peace in Israel and the Middle East, thus helping to persuade Israel to sign onto the covenant.

 The Action Plan deepens political dialogue inter alia working together with the EU, bilaterally and as a member of the Quartet, with the objective to reach a comprehensive settlement of the Israeli/Palestinian conflict....

-Israel always is hoping for a lasting peace in their nation, along with the guarantee of being able to participate in world affairs with the respect afforded any other nation.
-As such, it is plausible to suppose that Israel would engage in a "peaceful" agreement with several nations, many of which have been its sworn enemies for as long as Israel has existed.
-The European Neighbourhood Policy appears to qualify as such an agreement.
+Israel always has hoped for a lasting peace in their nation, along with the guarantee of being able to participate in world affairs with the respect afforded any other nation.
+As such, it is plausible to suppose that Israel would engage in an agreement containing the stated objective of Israeli-Palestinian peace, as well as peace with others in the region, many of which have been its sworn enemies for as long as Israel has existed.
+The seven-year European Neighbourhood Policy appears to qualify as such an agreement.

 Return to Email Questions and Ted’s Responses